prakhar1989/ElevatorControlSystem/README.md

 ```

 #### Assumptions
-The key assumption that design relies on is that it users of the system get on and off the elevator instantaneously.
+The key assumption that the design relies on is that it users of the system get on and off the elevator instantaneously.
 This means that when an elevator reaches a destination, the next clock tick (or step) directly results in moving the elevator towards its next goal - this is only possible when the above assumption holds.

 #### Shortcomings
+- The system does not factor in the capacity of the elevators while assigning a new request.
+- Theoritically, there is a possibility of starvation in the system.
+To se this, consider a building with one elevator and infinite floors.
+The first person that gets in, goes up and the elevator keeps getting a pickup request further top.
+In such a case, if a request from a lower floor will keep waiting in the systems waiting queue and will never be assigned to an elevator.

 ### Tests
 ```